hkuangela/comp2113_survival_island/README.md

 2. Cheung Wang     | UID: 3035570949  | BEng(CivE) Year 4

 ## Description
 Our text-based game is a single-player game called Survival Island.
 The primary actions of the player are to gather Food and Wood.
+The victory condition of this game is to leave the Island.

 ### Background
 The player is stranded on a deserted island.
 To survive, the player needs to find Food on the island; to win the game, the player needs to gather enough Wood to make a SOS signal large enough so that the player can be seen and rescued by ships passing nearby.